Inseye/Inseye-SDK-Android/README.md

 Returns the version of the eye tracker firmware.

-## License
+# License

-License is shared across all sdk components and can be found here: [SDK License](https://github.com/Inseye/Licenses/blob/master/SDKLicense.txt)
+This repository is part of Inseye Software Development Kit.

+By using content of this repository you agree to [SDK LICENSE](https://github.com/Inseye/Licenses/blob/master/SDKLicense.txt)